AltanS/matomo-docker-ansible/README.md

 - Matomo
 -   Matomo sidecar container for archiving and other cronjobs
 - Zero-downtime matomo updates
+- Lazydocker for easy container monitoring

 ## Architecture
 - NGINX Firewall and Proxy server that has automatic SSL renewals via CertBot
 - Dockerized NGINX, Matomo, Matomo Sidecar for archiving & MariaDB

 ## 1. Installation
-I've tested this playbook on a Ubuntu 22.04 VPS.
-It should work on Debian, but I haven't tried.
+I've tested this playbook on Ubuntu 24.04.
+It should work on 22.04, but you might come across issues when provisioning the server, refer to [Bugs](#bugs) for more.

 ### Prerequisites
 - A GitHub account that exposes your public SSH key for server connection or add a local public key file by adjusting `group_vars/all/users.yml`